The Planet Birdsong Foundation works with organizations of all sizes from

 studies and the input of avian data to the RBIS, including data collected by Planet Birdsong

 recordists.
-She has initiated a Memorandum of Understanding with the Planet Birdsong Foundation
+She has initiated a Memorandum of Understanding between the University of Rwanda and the

-and together we seek funding to expand the collection of Rwandan/Albertine Rift bioacoustic data.
+Planet Birdsong Foundation and together we seek funding to expand the collection of Rwandan/Albertine

 Collaboration with Conservation Heritage Turambe